spockframework/spock/docs/new_and_noteworthy.rst

 Spock's Grails plugin was split off into a separate project and now lives at http://github.spockframework.org/spock-grails.
 The plugin supports both Grails 1.3 and 2.0.

+The Spock Grails plugin supports all of the new Grails 2.0 test mixins, effectively deprecating the existing unit testing classes (e.g. UnitSpec).
+For integration testing, IntegrationSpec must still be used.

 IntelliJ IDEA integration
 -------------------------